xyproto/ben/README.md

 The `ben2mid` utility is included, which can convert `.ben` files to `.mid` (MIDI).

+The utility is a work in progress, but works for simple files.

 GPT-4 has been used as an assistant to help create this format.

 ## Quick installation

     go install github.com/ben/ben2mid@latest

-(The utility is a work in progress, but works for simple melodies).

 ## Description of BEN